 At NYU Law, students are encouraged to take advantage of all the Law School has to offer, from working directly with faculty on their research, to getting involved with our centers, to participating in clinics and student organizations.
 Our Office of Career Services and the Public Interest Law Center (PILC) also support NYU Law students pursuing private positions or government service.
 Here are some opportunities for those specifically interested in regulation and public policy:

-The ASPIRE Cybersecurity Scholarship, offered through the Center for Law and Security, provides a full-tuition scholarship for incoming students who are passionate about cyber and information security and dedicated to careers in state, local, or federal government.
+The ASPIRE Scholarship provides a full-tuition law school scholarship for students interested in cyber and information security and dedicated to careers in state, local, or federal government.

 The Furman Public Policy Scholarship is an innovative, challenging, and experience-based program designed to train and support selected top students who are interested in pursuing careers in the public policy sector.
 It gathers in one program the already top-notch policy resources of NYU Law and builds on these with new, significant policy-oriented opportunities.
 Furman Public Policy Scholars are provided full-tuition scholarships for three years of Law School study leading to the JD degree.
 The four pillars of the program are substantive competency, experiential learning, values, and mentorship.